Skip to main content

 • Training programs for criminal justice professionals

 Proposal Kit templates and software are designed to streamline the writing process for DOJ federal government grant proposals.
 With thousands of customizable templates, including those for financial information and project planning, you can create a comprehensive and persuasive proposal.
-Here's how specific chapters from the Proposal Kit can aid in crafting your proposal:
+Here's how specific chapters from the Proposal Kit can aid in writing your proposal.

 Cover Sheet